sttk/default-value/README.md

     const defaultValue = require('default-val');
     ```

-* Get default value if the property is undefined or null :
+* Return the default value when the value is undefined or null :

     ```js
     defaultValue(undefined, true) // => true
     defaultValue(null, 123) // => 123
     ```

-* Get default property value if the number property is NaN :
+* Return the default value when the value is NaN :

     ```js
     defaultValue(NaN, 123) // => 123
     defaultValue(Infinity, 123) // => Infinity
     ```

-* Get default property value if the type of the property value is invalid :
+* Return the default value when the type of the value is invalid :

     ```js
     defaultValue(987, true) // => true